|

 Da Capo 1985

-A study of the development of soul music from the blues during the 50's and 60's and the power or black radio stations.
+A study of the development of soul music from the blues during the 50's and 60's and the

-• Blues People: Negro Music in White America - Imamu Amiri Baraka, et al
+People: Negro Music in White America - Imamu Amiri Baraka, et al

 William Morrow & Co.
 1983

-A musical and sociological study which explains that the beginnings of the blues music began with the American negro culture.
+A musical and sociological study which explains that the beginnings of the blues music

-• Urban Blues - Charles Keil
+- Charles Keil

 University of Chicago Press 1992

-Written about the expressive male role of the contemporary bluesman within the urban lower-class negro culture.
+Written about the expressive male role of the contemporary bluesman within the urban

-• Stomping the Blues - Albert Murray
+Blues - Albert Murray

 McGraw-Hill 1989

-An overview of blues music as it relates to the classic, swing and jazz traditions; includes lots of good photographs.
+An overview of blues music as it relates to the classic, swing and jazz traditions;

-• The Devil's Music: A History of the Blues - Giles Oakley
+Music: A History of the Blues - Giles Oakley

 Taplinger Publishing Co.
 1997

-A good primer on the historical development of the blues with fine illustrations and lyrics.
+A good primer on the historical development of the blues with fine illustrations and

-• Aspects of the Blues Tradition - Paul Oliver
+Tradition - Paul Oliver

 Oak Publications 1970

-• The Story of the Blues - Paul Oliver
+Blues - Paul Oliver

 Chilton Book Co.
 1997

-A very exciting and thorough book on the blues with a complete story from its birth to today, illustrated with excellent photographs and a discography.
+A very exciting and thorough book on the blues with a complete story from its birth to

 * ESSENTIAL READING *

-• "Sounds So Good To Me" The Bluesmen's Story - Barry Lee Pearson
+Me" The Bluesmen's Story - Barry Lee Pearson

 University of Pennsylvania Press 1984

-A collective portrait of 21 bluesmen's careers as told through their interviews and autobiographies.
+A collective portrait of 21 bluesmen's careers as told through their interviews and

-• Chicago Breakdown - Mike Rowe
+- Chicago Breakdown -

 Drake Publishers 1975